rymnc/quadratic-voting-parachain/README.md

 	This committee is then open to disputes and challenges by regular voters.

 6. There are no integrity checks for the constants, they should be implemented in the future.

+7. There are asserts in tests which don't need to exist, they should be removed in the future.